 A longer activity with several opportunities to demonstrate love and compassion to others.

-An active game for groups which can lead into a discussion on loving your neighbour and what it means.
+An active game for groups which can lead into a discussion on loving your neighbor and what it means.

 This is not suitable for every group, but an interesting exercise on how your group would handle an unexpected visitor.